Tennis star struggles with Yorkshire accent

 "Where you from, buddy?"

-Despite initially struggling to understand his accent during a press conference, Alexander Zverev made a promise to one reporter if he won the tournament.
+Despite initially struggling to understand his accent during a press conference at the French Open, Germany's Alexander Zverev promises a reporter from Yorkshire that if he makes the final, the reporter can ask multiple questions.

 -